Collision, Comprehensive, Rental and Towing Insurance in Texas

-The Law Office of Doug Goyen does not represent "property damage only" cases.
-The Law Office of Doug Goyen represents people who have been injured in accidents, including helping the with their property damage on their automobile as part of our representation of your injury claim.
-Typically this is not the area that is in dispute in a personal injury case, but sometimes it can be part of what is disputed.
+The Law Office of Doug Goyen represents people who have been involved in car accident injury cases, including helping the with their property damage on their automobile as part of our representation of your injury claim.
+Typically this is not the area that is in dispute in an auto personal injury case, but sometimes it can be part of what is disputed.

 Collision Insurance: Usually a deductible is involved with collision insurance to repair a vehicle, somewhere between $100 to $500 depending on your policy.
 This applies to any collision type incident, whether you are at fault or not at fault, you can use this insurance to repair a vehicle damaged from the collision.